Lisa von Clemm Memorial Project

 About the Project

 The Lisa von Clemm Memorial Project is a program that combines Lisa’s love of Tanzania with her lifelong passion for radio.
-The project is based in Dar Es Salaam, Tanzania and will use the power of radio to raise awareness around the prevention, transmission and treatment of tuberculosis (TB) in children.
+The project is based in Mwanza, Tanzania and will use the power of radio to raise awareness around the prevention, transmission and treatment of tuberculosis (TB) in children.

 TB Case Study: Claudi’s story

 Claudi became very sick when he was 6 years old and was taken to a local clinic by his grandmother, where he met a volunteer, Lulu.
 The doctor suspected TB and the laboratory confirmed the diagnosis.
 Lulu visited Claudi and his family to explain treatment methods and visited his school to educate his classmates about TB.
 Claudi has made a full recovery and is now speaking out to other young people about the disease.
 The project will mean that we are able to tell stories like Claudi’s, and we hope to engage and enable children like him to become agents of change in the movement to eradicate TB.

 The fight against TB isn’t a scientific or a biological challenge, it’s an educational one.
 Though drugs for treatment are readily available, TB still takes a heavy toll in Tanzania, with approximately 170,000 cases and 58,000 deaths every year.

 The content of the radio programmes will have three clear objectives: